2b2tjp/2p2t/README.md

 This branch is `feature/async-chunk-gen` and may contain experimental code.
 It should work well, but maybe not if you modified 2p2t.yml. (see Important note below)

+- Async advancement data load/save
+- Async statistic data load/save
+- Async chunk generation
+- Async chunk data saving
+- Async chunk loading

 Important
 ------
 - Do NOT set `settings.max-chunk-gen-threads` to greater than 1 unless you know what you are doing.
 - This branch is not compatible with master branch.
-Do not merge, please copy `0394-Async-chunk-generation.patch` to master instead.
+Do not merge, please copy patch files to master branch instead.

 Documentation
 ------